Daniel Dombrowski: Animal rights and vegetarianism

-Dombrowski has authored several books dealing with the topics of animal rights and vegetarianism, including The Philosophy of Vegetarianism, published in 1984.
+Dombrowski has authored several books dealing with the topics of animal rights and vegetarianism, including Hartshorne and the Metaphysics of Animal Rights (1988), The Philosophy of Vegetarianism(1984).
 It documents the arguments for vegetarianism from Pythagoras through the Hellenistic period to the modern debates on vegetarianism.
 It was positively reviewed as an "extremely well documented work".
 Dombrowski's Babies and Beasts: The Argument from Marginal Cases, published in 1997 is the first book-length examination of the range of views relating to the argument from marginal cases.
-The book cites the arguments of Peter Singer, Tom Regan, H. J. McCloskey, Jan Narveson, John Rawls, R. G. Frey, Peter Carruthers, Michael P. T. Leahy, Robert Nozick, and James Rachels.
+The book analyzes the arguments of Peter Singer, Tom Regan, H. J. McCloskey, Jan Narveson, John Rawls, R. G. Frey, Peter Carruthers, Michael P. T. Leahy, Robert Nozick, and James Rachels.